jforget/raku-Hamilton2/doc/Hamilton.en.md

 For a  given edge or border,  there will be two  `Borders` records, by switching `from_code` with `to_code`.

+For  a level-1  border, the  `nb_paths` field  contains the  number of Hamiltonian macro-paths using this border (or the reverse border).
+For a  level-2  border, this  field  contains  the number  of  Hamiltonian regional  paths containing  this border  or its  reverse.
+For  level-2 borders  between departments  from  different regions,  this field  is zero.

 As  for table  `Areas`, there  will  be two  views, `Big_Borders`  and `Small_Borders`.